Mo3aaath/Mo3aaath/README.md

 # Hi!
-My name is Muath Alwadeai, a software engineering
+My name is Muath Alwadeai, a Software Engineer and Novel Writer (soon). ⭐
-## student at KFUPM. ⭐
 Interested in:
 - Programming
 - Reading